holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }
     ```

     The initial and latest public key may vary throughout the life of the source chain, as an `AgentPubKey` is an entry which may be updated like other entries.
-Updating a key entry is normally handled through a DPKI implementation (see section above on Human Error).
+Updating a key entry is normally handled through a DPKI implementation (see [Human Error] section of System Correctness: Confidence).

 * `call_info() -> ExternResult<CallInfo>`: Get contextual information about the current zome call, where the return value is defined as: